 - Rub a spice mixture over your baby backs.

 - Slow cook until they ribs are fall-apart tender.
 However, you don't want them to completely fall apart quite yet, because they key to making them taste like fresh-off-the-grill ribs comes in the final step...

 - Briefly broil and baste your ribs after they come out of the crock pot, which is where the sticky, saucy magic happens!

-I'd been cooking baby back ribs in the crock pot for several years and they always turned out tender and tasty...but then I came across America's Test Kitchen's method of popping the ribs under the broiler before serving, which renders them sticky and caramelized like "real" ribs off the grill.
-That's when my slow cooker ribs went from good to spectacular!
+I'd been cooking crock pot ribs for several years and they always turned out tender and tasty...but then I came across America's Test Kitchen's method of popping the ribs under the broiler before serving, which renders them sticky and caramelized like "real" ribs off the grill.
+That's when my Slow Cooker Baby Back Ribs went from good to spectacular!

 - I also find that after full racks of ribs are slow cooked, they are too tender to handle, which means they pretty much fall apart when you attempt to transfer them to the baking sheet for broiling and flipping.

 Seriously, how good do these Slow Cooker Baby Back Ribs look?!
 My husband and kids go crazy for them each time I make them, and I love getting such succulent results with such an effortless recipe.